 Services

-High-throughput screening or HTS technologies include robotic liquid handling and assay detection in 96-well, 384-well, and 1536-well plates and implementation of screens of over 500,000 small molecule, drug-like chemicals or 18,000 human siRNAs.
-Experienced staff is available to assist in assay development, assay validation, assay implementation, data analysis and chemical informatics.
+High-throughput screening (HTS) combines robotic liquid handling and assay miniaturization (HTS is typically performed in 96-well, 384-well, and 1536-well microtiter plates) with data analysis software and computational methods to identify hit compounds and their families.
+Users can leverage our HTS instrumentation and expertise to screen libraries of over 500,000 “drug-like” small molecules, 300,000 natural product fractions, or 18,000 human siRNAs.
+The experienced SMSF staff are available to assist in assay development, assay validation, assay implementation, data analysis and chemical informatics.

-The first step in initiating a high-throughput screen at Small Molecule Screening Facility (SMSF) is to contact Dr. Tom Polaske, the facility manager, to make an appointment to discuss your goals.
+The first step in initiating a high-throughput screen at the SMSF is to contact facility manager Dr. Tom Polaske to make an appointment to discuss your project and goals.
 There is no charge for these initial discussions.
-In addition to a primary HTS assay, it will be important to identify secondary orthogonal assays to confirm hits and counterscreens to eliminate the inevitable false positives.
+In addition to primary HTS assays, it is typically prudent to identify secondary assays to confirm hits and counterscreens to eliminate false positives.
 We strongly encourage, but do not require, a student, postdoc or technician from the client lab to assist “hands-on” with the HTS at SMSF.

-The in-house compound collection includes over 500,000 small molecules but most clients only screen a subset of the compound libraries.
-The number of compounds screened is a key variable in determining the overall costs of a project.
+The in-house compound collection includes over 500,000 small molecules and 300,000 natural product fractions, but most clients will only screen a subset of the compound libraries.
+The number of compounds screened is a key variable in determining the overall costs of a project and is often dependent on the goal of the project.
 Radioactive assays are currently not supported by SMSF and substances requiring a higher containment level than BSL2 are not permitted.

 A terrific resource on HTS assays is the NIH-supported Assay Guidance Manual.
 Signal/background ratio (S/B) and well-to-well variability (CV) are key variables in HTS.
 See the HTS Assay Validation Chapter in the Assay Guidance Manual for a discussion of how the statistical robustness of an HTS assay will be determined by SMSF scientists.

-Once HTS is demonstrated to be statistically robust, a small pilot screen of 100 – 1,000 compounds will be run in duplicate plates to confirm assay reproducibility and assess the hit rate.
+Once an assay is demonstrated to be statistically robust, a small pilot screen of 100 – 1,000 compounds may be run in duplicate plates to confirm assay reproducibility and assess the hit rate.
 The client may then make a decision as to how many compounds to screen from the in-house collection.

-At the completion of an HTS project, a detailed protocol of the assay as finally implemented will be provided to the client along with the raw screening data.
-SMSF scientists are available to assist in analysis of the data and the hits.
-After completing a primary HTS, clients will have many screening “positives” or hits to follow-up in secondary screens.
-There are several different criteria for assigning hits.
+SMSF scientists are available to assist in analysis of the screening data.
+After completing a primary HTS, clients typically will have several screening positives or “hits” to follow-up in secondary screens.
 Subject to compound availability, SMSF will provide clients with 1 µl of each selected screening hit (~5 µg).
 These are called “cherry picks.”
-If you require more than 1 µl of compound, SMSF scientists will assist you in ordering it directly from a commercial source.
-Generally, 1-5 mg of a compound can be purchased for less than $50 from the manufacturers of commercial libraries.
+If you require more than 1 µl of compound, SMSF stay may assist you in ordering it directly from a commercial source.
+Generally, 1-5 mg of a compound can be purchased around $25 to $100 from the chemical manufacturers.

 In addition to secondary assays, we recommend SMSF services for hit identification and triage, to evaluate the compounds, and assist in planning the follow-up procedures.